theSYKLO/asahi-linux-dots/README.md

 >if you want you can get the dotfile from here:<br/>
 >https://github.com/typecraft-dev/dotfiles

+configs need `CaskaydiaCove Nerd Font` that you have to install it your self <br/>
+but rest of the stuff is managed with install.sh file <br/>

 ## firefox no Audio/Video input fix
 if you can use your mic and webcam in sites like google meet, zoom, etc.. <br/>